Acidmanic/ng-backend-mocker/README.md

 For this to work, you should:

 1. install the npm package.
-2. import the NgBackendMockerModule, at your appModule.
+2. import the NgxBackendMockerModule, at your appModule.
-3. call NgBackendMockerModule.forRoot() method passing an object which contains a boolean property named __mockBackend__.
+3. call NgxBackendMockerModule.forRoot() method passing an object which contains a boolean property named __mockBackend__.
 4. implement the interface ```IBackendMockDataProvider``` and return an array of ```ResponseCheckpoint```s.
 5. in your appModule, provide your implementation so it can be injected in as ```IBackendMockDataProvider```.